Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Advanced-Networking-Specialty-ANS-C01-Practice-Test-Exam/README.md

 - [ ] Create an internet gateway and a NAT gateway in the VPC.
 Add a route to the existing subnet route tables to point IPv6 traffic to the NAT gateway.
 - [x] Create an internet gateway and a NAT instance in the VPC.
 Add a route to the existing subnet route tables to point IPv6 traffic to the NAT instance.
-- [ ] Create an egress-only Internet gateway in the VPAdd a route to the existing subnet route tables to point IPv6 traffic to the egress-only internet gateway.
+- [ ] Create an egress-only Internet gateway in the VPC.
+Add a route to the existing subnet route tables to point IPv6 traffic to the egress-only internet gateway.
 - [ ] Create an egress-only internet gateway in the VPC.
 Configure a security group that denies all inbound traffic.
 Associate the security group with the egress-only internet gateway.

 **[⬆ Back to Top](#table-of-contents)**